 - a.
-Landscaping standards are provided in the Lac La Biche Land Use Bylaw to assist developers within the Lac La Biche East Area Structure plan to achieve a quality design that will enhance the overall experience of visiting the area.
+Landscaping standards are provided in the Lac La Biche County Land Use Bylaw to assist developers within the Lac La Biche East Area Structure Plan to achieve a quality design that will enhance the overall experience of visiting the area.
 All developments will have the appearance of being of high quality and design compatibility and consistency between uses will be maintained.
-The following standards shall be followed: - Boulevard Trees shall be planted along every street within the Lac La Biche East Area Structure Plan.
-All trees and landscaping material shall be a combination of plant materials tolerant of the Lac La Biche County climate. - ii.
-Maintenance of medians, landscaped areas and trails are the responsibility of Lac La Biche County. - iii.
-Landscaping should be designed such that it promotes positive drainage to catch basins within the street. - iv.
-Landscaped Islands and Tree shall be required in parking lots:
+The following standards shall be followed: - All trees and landscaping material shall be a combination of plant materials tolerant of the Lac La Biche County climate. - ii.
+Landscaping should be designed such that it promotes positive drainage to catch basins within the street. - iii.
+Landscaped islands and tree should be considered in parking lots: